-The offices of president, vice president and treasurer are elected from within the above membership.
+The offices of president, vice president and treasurer are then elected from these representatives.

-The election of the representatives from the academic divisions is held within the first six weeks of the fall semester.
-Election information is available in the Student Activities Office, A336, third floor of the College Center.
+Election information is available in the Student Activities Office, A336, on the third floor of the College Center.

-Students are strongly encouraged to become actively involved in the College through the Student Senate.
-The SSHC represents Harper students to the faculty, administration and Board of Trustees in the formulation of policies that affect students.
+Students are encouraged to become actively involved in the College by participating in the Student Senate, which represents Harper students to the faculty, administration and Board of Trustees in the formulation of policies that affect students.